hegerdes/homepage/content/articles/2022/2022-08-bug-caused-by-sec.md

 Do you see these `0a09` sequences?
 That is the encoding for `\n\t` which is **NOT** a valid sequence for new-lines in HTTP-Headers.
 But NodeJS accepted these sequences anyway - at least till version v14.20.0.

-The correct sequence should be `0a0d09` which is `\r\n\t`.
+The correct sequence, based on the protocol, should be `0a0d09` which is `\r\n\t`.

 ### The Solution:
 The solution is easy - just change the way the certificates are encoded! - *Wait!
 We can't do that!*
-Due to the nature of our service we don't have direct controll over the clients connecting to our server.
+Due to the nature of our service we don't have direct control over the clients connecting to our server.
 It would be a major inconvenience to change this on all clients.
 Another option is to start NodeJS with the `--insecure-http-parser` flag - which isn't an option either.
 What about our reverse proxy?
 Turns out [NGINX](https://www.nginx.com/) has a dedicated variable for client certificates in its [ssl-module](https://nginx.org/en/docs/http/ngx_http_ssl_module.html) since version 1.13.5.
 Instead of `ssl_client_cert` we could use `ssl_client_escaped_cert` which contains the url-encoded (and therefore valid encoded) certificate.
 A quick test with the new proxy configuration showed that the new NodeJS version was now working.